bpl-imperial/bpl-imperial.github.io/_research/3dprinting.md

 ---
-title: 3D printing and custom setups
+title: 3D printing, microfluidics and custom setups
 image:
   path: /assets/images/saf.png
-  thumbnail: /assets/images/printing.mp4
+  thumbnail: /assets/images/Printing.png
 ---

-We build custom 3D printers for arranging our droplet networks and bioprinting applications.
+We use automation, microfluidics and custom printing setups for engineering biology.

-More to follow soon.
+More on this to follow soon.